 There are 2 main exceptions to the notification requirement.
 You don't need to report your work-related injuries to your employer if:

-In South Carolina, you're not responsible for filing your workers' compensation claim.
-Rather, your employer is legally obligated to file your claim with the South Carolina Workers' Compensation Commission once you report your injuries.
+In South Carolina, you’re not responsible for filing your workers’ compensation claim.
+Rather, your employer is legally obligated to notify the South Carolina Workers' Compensation Commission of your claim once you report your injuries.
+Your employer’s workers’ compensation insurer will handle your claim and process your benefits.

 If your employer fails to file your claim, you can file your own claim by submitting Form 50 (if you're injured) or Form 52 (if a family member is killed) to the Workers' Compensation Commission.